smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 ## Project setup
 - Go to [Google Cloud](https://console.cloud.google.com/) and create an account if you do not already have one.
-- In the Cloud Console, on the project selector page, select or create a Cloud project.
+- In the Cloud Console, on the project list, select or create a Cloud project.
 You can name it `Wagon Bootcamp` for example
 - Notice the `ID` automatically created for the project.
 If you used the suggestion for the project name, it should look like `wagon-bootcamp-123456`.
 This `PROJECT_ID` will be refered to later and used all over the code in order to identify the GCP project your code will be interacting with.
 You will be able to access it anytime in the project list (click to zoom):

 <img src="https://github.com/lewagon/data-challenges/raw/master/07-Data-Engineering/04-Train-at-scale/01-GCP-Setup/gcp-show-project-id.png" width="150" alt="finding your PROJECT_ID in GCP">